Foreign Bodies, Local Language

 Joshua Babcock, PhD Candidate, Anthropology, The University of Chicago

 What does a Singaporean look like?
 What do they sound like?
-Drawing on media texts, online comments, and interview data, this seminar explores how young, mixed-race Singaporeans both use and talk about Singlish and Mandarin.
-While these individuals’ appearance leads many observers to assume they are “not Singaporean,” their ability to speak language varieties considered “uniquely Singaporean” is a crucial—but contestable—part of their ability to claim belonging to the nation.
+Drawing on media texts, online comments, and ethnographic data, this seminar explores how young Black and mixed-race Singaporeans both use and talk about Singlish and Mandarin.
+While these individuals’ appearance leads many observers to assume they are “not Singaporean,” their ability to speak language varieties considered “uniquely Singaporean” is a crucial—but contestable—part of their efforts to claim belonging to the nation.

 Joshua Babcock’s research examines the public politics of language, race, and belonging in Singapore.
 His research has been supported by the Fulbright U.S. Student Researcher Program, the Reed Foundation’s Ruth Landes Memorial Research Fund, the Lee Kuan Yew Centre for Innovative Cities (SUTD), and Department of English Language and Literature (NUS).